- A completed undergraduate paper application or online.

 Your must submit the equivalence to the Lebanese baccalaureate from the Lebanese Ministry of Education.
 If this document is not available when you submit your application, you may submit it as soon as it is available.

 If you skip one or more semesters, your file is marked as “inactive.”
 When you return, you’ll have to reactivate your file at the Registrar’s Office by filling out a Returnee application for undergraduate and graduate students (PDF) to be allowed to register.
 You need to do that before the registration date specified for returnees (check the Academic Calendar).

-If you’ve been away more than one semester there is a $50 charge that must be paid in cash (in U.S. dollars or equivalent amount in Lebanese pounds).
+If you’ve been away more than one semester there is a US$80 or L.L.
+120,000 charge that must be paid in cash.